Following one of our past rebuttal pieces about

 New Year decorations and celebrations 3.
 China put on a show like no other for the 2008 Summer Olympics.

-"swag" in the White West --- that healthy sense of belonging, solidarity, community, purpose, justice and culture
+in the White West --- that healthy sense of belonging, solidarity, community, purpose, justice and culture which China has

 1: I read a Letter-to-the-Editor in The Anti-New York Times today from a British ex-pat living there.
 The letter writer